SellerOps EUAutomation WorkflowsUpdated May 2026

 Pros

-• Deep Shopify integration and pre-built recipe library
+• Deep Shopify integration with a pre-built recipe library

 • Simple setup for non-technical Shopify merchants